How to Protest / Appeal an L&I Order or Vocational Determination

 Dispute Results

 VDRO evaluates L&I disputes.
 Their first decision is to either accept or reject the vocational dispute.
 WAC 296-19A-470.
 Accepted review of a dispute is not a win, rather it is only a notice that L&I will review your paperwork.
-Once a dispute is accepted for review, VDRO makes recommendations for dispute resolution to the Director, who either upholds or overturns the vocational decision.
+Once a dispute is accepted for review, VDRO recommends dispute resolution to the Director, who either upholds or overturns the vocational decision.
 A rejected dispute has been lost.
 An upheld vocational determination has been lost.
 An overturned vocational determination has been won.
 The Director makes his decision using the “discretionary standard”.
 Unfavorable dispute outcomes can be further challenged with a protest or appeal.

 Protest or Appeal